 Goat meat has fewer calories than Beef, Pork, Lamb or even Chicken, being such a very lean meat it is excellent to promote healthier eating or to consume as part of a diet regime.
-Other benefits include being high in potassium and has twice as much iron as Beef.
+Other benefits include being high in potassium it also has twice as much iron as Beef.

 Our Healthy Eating Pack includes: